Local universality of repulsive particle systems and random matrices: Introduction and main results

-or, in other terms, $0$ is the only zero of $\phi$ and it is of order $\b$.\\ We expect that (at least under some smoothness and growth conditions) the bulk scaling limit of \eqref{p43} coincides with that of the $\b$-ensembles, since in view of the regular local distribution of eigenvalues/particles at $1/N$ spacings only the exponents of the interaction kernel should determine the local universality class.
+We expect that (at least under some smoothness and growth conditions) the bulk scaling limit of (\ref{p43}) coincides with that of the $\beta$-ensembles, since in view of the regular local distribution of eigenvalues/particles at $1/N$ spacings only the exponents of the interaction kernel should determine the local universality class.

-The purpose of this paper is to prove this for $\b=2$ and a special class of $\phi$ and $Q$.
-From now on, we will always deal with the case $\b=2$, therefore omitting the subscript $\b$.
+The purpose of this paper is to prove this for $\beta=2$ and a special class of $\varphi$~and~$Q$.
+From now on, we will always deal with the case $\beta=2$, therefore omitting the subscript $\beta$.
 To state our results, let $h$ be a continuous even function which is bounded below.
 Let $Q$ be a continuous even function of sufficient growth at infinity.
-By $P_{N,Q}^h$ we will denote the probability density on $\R^N$ defined by
+By $P_{N,Q}^h$ we will denote the probability density on $\mathbb{R}^N$ defined by